 Mod features:

-with your own base64 encoded image string).Once you have transpiled and downloaded the experiments, if you want support of our mod, you will need to follow these set of steps.
+loadWelcomeImageBitMap and replace the welcomeImageBitMap with your own base64 encoded image string).Once you have transpiled and downloaded the experiments, if you want support of our mod, you will need to follow these set of steps.

-block, and inject the mod script there, see screen shot:whenloaded
+body block of the experiment, but a new <script></script> block, and inject the mod script there, see screen shot:whenloaded function, and add the follow function calls:// Automatic download

 initCustomDataLoader();